Bishop Ian Ramsey Church of England Primary School

 • Although your child will be taught to read at school, you can have a huge impact on their reading journey by continuing their practice at home.

-There are two types of reading book that your child may bring home:
+There are two types of reading book that your child will bring home:

 • A reading practice book - My book.
 This will be at the correct phonic stage for your child and will be sent home after Autumn half term.
 They will have already read this with an adult in school so will be familiar with it.
 This will be sent home on a Friday and needs to be returned the following Friday to change.